 Use a thumbprint of the storage provider certificate

 If you do not guide vCenter Server to the provider certificate, the certificate thumbprint is displayed.
 You can check the thumbprint and approve it. vCenter Server adds the certificate to the truststore and proceeds with the connection.

 The storage provider adds the vCenter Server certificate to its truststore when vCenter Server first connects to the provider.

 vCenter Server registers the storage provider and establishes a secure SSL connection with it.

 What to do next

-If your storage provider fails to register, see the VMware Knowledge Base article http://kb.vmware.com/kb/2079087.
+To troubleshoot registration of your storage provider, see the VMware Knowledge Base article https://kb.vmware.com/s/article/49798.